tburghart/otp_compat/README.md

 features in a version-independent manner.
 Obviously, anything you can do in `rebar`, you can do without it, but ___my___ goal is ease-of-use in `rebar`.

+_If you're building without rebar, you can find an example of one way to handle getting the OTP release in this project's_ `Makefile`.

 The general philosophy is to provide a common API across versions, starting with _(but not limited to)_ the global types that have moved into namespaces as of OTP-17.
 For example, the `dict` type has moved to the `dict` namespace and is deprecated in the global namespace.
 Using this package, you can use that type as `dict_t` regardless of the OTP version you're building with _(see [below](#Ramblings))_.

+In addition to type mapping, there are other parts of the Erlang/OTP API that have changed in recent versions, and I'm adding them as they cause me pain.
+One of those, the move in the crypto API from distinct per-algoritm digest functions to a set of common `hash` functions, is partially addressed in the `crypto_hash.hrl` file, which defines macros that expand to the appropriate functions at compile time _(another reason I may move a bunch of this into a_ `parse_tranform` _as mentioned [below](#Ramblings))_.

 <a name="Copyright">Copyright and Ownership</a>
 -----------------------------------------------